Researchers, research managers, and businesses can now find funding opportunities quickly and easily

 We worked with UKRI and Content Design London to build an accessible, responsive website for UKRI and the councils.

 Researchers, research managers, and businesses can now find funding opportunities quickly and easily.
-The content from all the websites has been consolidated so that everything’s in one place, including council specific information and guidance.
+The content from all websites has been consolidated so that everything is in one place, including council specific information and guidance.
 Previously funding opportunities and information were spread across the 10 websites and often duplicated.

 Publishing processes for web managers at UKRI have been improved by using WordPress and the introduction of new publishing workflows.
 The UKRI web publishing team can also manage the ongoing transition of the legacy council websites onto the new site through the use of a repurposed GOV.UK transition tool.